API is a Fuel that Powers Your eCommerce SaaS Solution

 With API-integrated apps and devices, everything should work so easily the user may never need to know that the app relies on interacting with a variety of platforms.
 The app’s connection to one or more APIs should always be an invisible wire to the user.

 Siri, perhaps one of the most sophisticated and seamless multi-platform experiences on mobile devices today, magically connects users to dozens of 3rd party platforms without them knowing and without them needing to know.
-News, weather, sports scores, directions, scheduling appointments and much more are delivered by way of the most organic voice controlled interface.
-Content and service-generated data arrive without need of decision, selection or login.
+News, weather, sports scores, directions, scheduling appointments and much more are delivered by way of the most organic voice-controlled interface.
+Content and service-generated data arrive without the need of decision, selection or login.

 We experience subtle but advanced integrations all the time now — even through the browser.
 When buying movie tickets, that complimentary movie review displays naturally.
 When posting a video or photo link to Twitter or Facebook, the thumbnail, title and description appear instantly.
 I’ve recently been able to enter my gas utility account number and zip code to qualify for a product rebate.
 The account was validated and rebate applied without missing a beat.

 App developers and designers are inherently driven to create great experiences.
 On behalf of their users, they integrate data.
-When there is a choice, the preference must go to those APIs with optimal performance that are managed to support seamless integration.
+When there is a choice, the preference must go to those APIs with an optimal performance that is managed to support seamless integration.

 For their part, platforms offering APIs to app developers should help support these experiences by listening to developers need; Understand how the API is being used, in what context and support with code and documentation that reflects best practices.

 Hope that you find the article useful and understand this great technology better.
-It’s hard to escape a conclusion that API integration with various shopping carts appears to be a goodie bag for service-based companies.
-However, establishing data interaction between different apps and platforms requires strong technical knowledge of the specific logic of each cart.
+It’s hard to escape the conclusion that API integration with various shopping carts appears to be a goodie bag for service-based companies.
+However, establishing data interaction between different apps and platforms requires strong technical knowledge of the specific logic of each platform.

-In case you provide services in such industries as inventory, data feed, accounting, repricing or others and are interested in your business enhancement, schedule a FREE Consultation with our expert.
-We are always ready to provide an advise and solve all the issues.
+In case you provide services in such industries as orderand inventory, shipping, accounting, repricing or others and are interested in your business enhancement, schedule a FREE Consultation with our expert.
+We are always ready to provide advise and solve all the issues.